ClientEarth Communications

 An advisory opinion is a legal clarification provided on points and questions of law to the UN or a specialised agency by the ICJ, in accordance with Article 96 of the UN Charter.

 In March 2023, the UN General Assembly voted to ask the ICJ to clarify the obligations of States in relation to climate change, and the legal consequences if those obligations are not complied with.
-Put simply, States want to know what international law has to say about what States are required to do about climate change.
+Put simply, States wanted to know what international law has to say about what States are required to do about climate change.

 The core group of States, i.e. Vanuatu, Antigua and Barbuda, Costa Rica, Sierra Leone, Angola, Germany, Mozambique, Liechtenstein, Samoa, Federated States of Micronesia, Bangladesh, Morocco, Singapore, Uganda, New Zealand, Vietnam, Romania and Portugal lead the drafting of the questions to the ICJ.